 - Switch to the paddle attachment and mix in the flour mixture until well combined.

 - Fold in 1 cup of the grapes with a rubber spatula.
+(Toss the grapes with a little flour beforehand and shake off any excess.)
+This avoids the grapes from sinking to the bottom.

 - Transfer the cake batter to the prepared pan and level off with the back of a spoon.